BerserkerDotNet/blog/_posts/2018-03-03-aspnet-core-2-1-inprocess-hosting.markdown

 </configuration>
 ```

 If you've created your application from 2.0 template, as I did, you will have `UseContentRoot(Directory.GetCurrentDirectory())` entry in `Program.cs`.
 This should be removed as it will cause the application to fail.
 The reason is that when hosting inside `w3wp` GetCurrentDirectory will return `C:\windows\system32\inetsrv` while the app is in the `C:\inetpub\wwwroot\InProcTest` so ANCM will not find your app and will complain with the status code of 500.
-The 2.1 app is smart enough to figure out its own location. :)
+The 2.1 app is smart enough to figure out its own location anyway. :)

-`UseIISIntegration()` can also be removed as we are not going to proxy out app via IIS.
+`UseIISIntegration()` can also be removed as we are not going to reverse proxy via IIS.

 After this changes, run the app and it should load without issues.

-With this model, you can run only one app per IIS process.
+Side note, with this model, you can run only one app per IIS process.
 This is a decision that AspNet team made and also currently a limitation from .Net Core as it does not have support for multiple AppDomains.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">No, one app per process</p>&mdash; Damian Edwards (@DamianEdwards) <a href="https://twitter.com/DamianEdwards/status/969322206596493312?ref_src=twsrc%5Etfw">March 1, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Kinda, but even if it did, I&#39;m not sure we&#39;d do it.
 The gymnastics System.Web pulls to do that aren&#39;t really seen as idiomatic guidance anymore, i.e. each app should be in its own process.</p>&mdash; Damian Edwards (@DamianEdwards) <a href="https://twitter.com/DamianEdwards/status/969326928615190528?ref_src=twsrc%5Etfw">March 1, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Happy hosting!